top of page

 Things I love about London

-If someone asked me 10 years ago "If you had a chance to live anywhere abroad, where would you pick?", London probably wouldn't be answer at that time.
-BUT, life had different plans for me... :)
+If someone had asked me 10 years ago, "If you had a chance to live anywhere abroad, where would you pick?", London probably wouldn't have been the answer at that time.
+BUT, life had different plans for me...

 2015 - First day in London

-For me 'London' was just a city with a bad weather and full of posh accent Brits.
-I'd been definitely planning to visit the UK capital at some point; but quite frankly, it wasn't even at the top 10 of my destination list.
+For me, 'London' was just a city with bad weather and full of posh-accented Brits.
+I'd definitely been planning to visit the UK capital at some point, but quite frankly, it wasn't even in the top 10 of my destination list.

-In 2015, when I was working in Istanbul, my best friend (who recently moved to UK at the time) convinced me to visit her and explore the country together.
-My very first trip to UK turned into a grand tour of the country for two weeks: Wandering around Edinburgh, Glasgow, Cambridge, Oxford, Manchester, Liverpool, Brighton and of course London.
+In 2015, when I was living and working in Istanbul, my best friend (who had recently moved to the UK at the time) convinced me to visit her and explore the country together.
+My very first trip to the UK turned into a grand tour of the country for two weeks: Wandering around Edinburgh, Glasgow, Cambridge, Oxford, Manchester, Liverpool, Brighton, and of course, London.

-Here I was: December 2016, holding a small luggage and one-way flight ticket to London.
-Still can't find words to explain my excitement when I was up in the air, heading to this greatest city on earth - with a new beginning and a simple blank page to be filled with memories.
+Here I was: December 2016, holding a small luggage and a one-way flight ticket to London.
+I still can't find words to explain my excitement when I was up in the air, heading to this greatest city on earth - with a new beginning and a simple blank page to be filled with memories.

 In this post, I will tell you about England and especially London, where I have lived for two years and which is now my second home.